 The Special Collections of the University Library comprise a rich and diverse range of printed books and journals, archival resources and artefacts in support of the academic work of the University and the wider scholarly community.
 To view some examples from the Special Collections visit the 100 Treasures from Special Collections page, made possible by a University of Bristol Alumni Fund grant.

-Special Collections is located in the Arts and Social Sciences Library, Tyndall Avenue (number 11 on the map).
+Special Collections is located in the Arts and Social Sciences Library, Tyndall Avenue (see the location on the University google map).

 Our normal opening times are: